 The real-time tracking of a product in a supply chain with the help of blockchain reduces the overall cost of moving items in a supply chain.
-According to a survey of supply chain workers conducted by APQC and the Digital Supply Chain Institute (DSCI), more than one-third of people cited reduction of costs as the topmost benefit of application of Blockchain in supply chain management.
+According to a survey of supply chain workers conducted by APQC and the Digital Supply Chain Institute (DSCI), more than one-third of people cited the reduction of costs as the topmost benefit of the application of Blockchain in supply chain management.

 When blockchain is applied to speed up administrative processes in supply chains, the extra costs occurring in the system are automatically reduced while still guaranteeing the security of transactions.
 The elimination of the middlemen and intermediaries in the supply chain saves the risks of frauds, product duplicacy and saves money too.
 Payments can be processed by customers and suppliers within the supply chain by using cryptocurrencies rather than customers and suppliers rather than relying on EDI.
 Moreover, efficiency will be improved and the risk of losing products will be reduced with accurate recordkeeping.